willfind/nimble/documentation/source/index.rst

    pip install nimble\[quickstart\]

-Then, to get started
-in a script, load your data by calling :doc:`nimble.data` with a URL or local path.
+Then, to get started in a script, load your data by calling ``nimble.data`` with a URL or local path.

 .. code-block:: python